 Healthy blood circulation can prevent dangerous illnesses such as blood clots.
 Drinking ginger tea can help keep circulation running at optimal levels, ensuring your body can perform the functions it needs to stay healthy.
 Ginger is a vasodilator that opens blood vessels and allows blood to flow through more easily.

 Ginger contains amino acids, vitamins and minerals that improve circulation and protect heart health.
-By blocking fat absorption, ginger reduces the risk of build-up in arteries.
+By blocking fat absorption, ginger reduces the risk of heart disease by limiting build-up in arteries.
 Ginger contains the compounds gingerol and zingerone, which work as warming agents that effectively increase blood flow.
-Ginger's ability to decrease inflammation also helps to relax smooth muscle tissue in arteries and veins, thus improving circulation.
+Ginger's ability to decrease inflammation also helps to relax smooth muscle tissue in arteries and veins, thus improving circulation (7).

 Ginger can aid weight loss by making it easier for the digestive system to break down fats and by blocking fat absorption in the intestines.
 The same compounds that allow ginger to ease nausea are the ones that enable enhanced efficiency in the digestive tract, which can lead to weight loss.

 A study published in Arthritis and Rheumatism in 2001 showed that ginger tea had the effect of pain relief when it came to sufferers of osteoarthritis.
-The study focused specifically on knee pain and 63 percent of the 247 participants felt a marked reduction in their osteoarthritis pain.
+The study focused specifically on knee pain and 63 percent of the 247 participants felt a marked reduction in their osteoarthritis pain (10).

-Ginger has also shown promise when it comes to alleviating pain caused by menstrual cramps.
+Ginger has also shown promise when it comes to alleviating pain caused by menstrual discomfort.
 A Shahed University study analyzed the effects of ginger root on 120 student residents attending the university.
-The students who were given 500 milligrams of ginger root powder for five days showed decreased intensity and pain duration associated with cramps compared to the control group who received a placebo.
+The students who were given 500 milligrams of ginger root powder for five days showed decreased intensity and pain duration associated with cramps compared to the control group who received a placebo (11).

 With rates of diabetes on the rise, more and more researchers are pouring time and effort into finding solutions and preventions for the disease.
 Ginger tea has shown promising results when it comes to treating diabetes by regulation blood sugar levels.